Huntington’s Disease Care

 Please enter a valid zip

-If you have a family member with Huntington’s Disease (HD), you know how heartbreaking it can be to see their mental and physical state deteriorate right in front of you.
-According to the Huntington’s Disease Society of America, about 41,000 Americans are symptomatic and fighting the disease right now, and approximately 200,000 are at risk of inheriting the disease.1 Finding the right care for these patients is crucial because many times they require more care than can be provided at home.
+If you have a family member with Huntington's Disease (HD), you know how heartbreaking it can be to see their mental and physical state deteriorate right in front of you.
+According to the Huntington's Disease Society of America, approximately 41,000 Americans are symptomatic and living with the disease right now, with more than 200,000 at risk of inheriting it.1 Finding the right care for these patients is crucial because many times they require more care than can be provided at home.

 What Is Huntington’s Disease?